Ferries from

 The Roseau to Fort de France ferry is the main ferry route from Dominica to Martinique.
 Sailing frequency can change throughout the year and often sailings increase during peak season.

-Ferries from Dominica to Martinique sail approximately 5 times per week and are provided by L’Express Des Iles.
+Ferries from Dominica to Martinique sail approximately 5 times per week with L’Express Des Iles.

-No, currently you can not take a car on the ferry from Dominica to Martinique.
+No, you currently cannot take your car on the ferry from Dominica to Martinique.

-The distance between Dominica and Martinique is 32 miles (52km) and 28 nautical miles.
+The distance between Dominica and Martinique is approximately 32 miles, 52km or 28 nautical miles.

-The Roseau to Fort de France ferry ferry sails approximately 5 times weekly with a crossing time of 2 hours 15 minutes.
+The Roseau to Fort de France ferry sails approximately 5 times per week, with a crossing time of 2 hours 15 minutes.

-Book and compare Dominica Martinique ferry tickets, operators, timetables and prices using our Deal Finder.
+Book and compare Dominica to Martinique ferry tickets, operators, timetables and prices using our Deal Finder.

 More routes than anyone else.